johnnycistudent/recipe-app/README.md

 ### Content

 ### Media
-  All of the images on this page were taken from Pixabay and were sourced using google image search under the free to use search setting.
-They can be found at the following links

    - The recipes I used in this website are mostly imported from a GitHub json that can be found [here](https://github.com/tabatkins/recipe-db/blob/master/db-recipes.json).
 All the recipes photos associated are from that json.

    - The backup photo for recipes without a photo and the Intro page background were taken from a free search of [Pixabay](https://pixabay.com/).